 Fred Walsen settled nearby in 1870 and soon opened a mercantile.
-The town grew and Walsen assisted in the incorporation of the town, so they honored him by calling it Walsenburg.
+The town grew and Walsen assisted in the incorporation of the town on June 16, 1873, so they honored him by calling it Walsenburg.

 Coal mining began in the region in 1876 and lasted more than 100 years.
-An estimated 500 million tons of coal was mined before operations ceased.
+An estimated 500 million tons of coal were mined before operations ceased.
 Walsenburg also had an infamous past mentioned in the Woody Guthrie song Ludlow Massacre.
+You can visit the memorial site in the ghost town of Ludlow, almost thirty minutes south on I-25.

 Lathrop State Park – Lathrop is Colorado’s first state park, situated two miles west of downtown.
-It offers more than 1,600 acres and two big lakes.
+It offers more than 1,600 acres and two big lakes for swimming, fishing, and even windsurfing.
+You will also find a maintained campsite, walking trails, a swim beach, and a playground.